Victim’s dad warns Dylann Roof: ‘Your creator … he’s coming for you’

 Closing arguments and no remorse

-On Tuesday, Roof expressed no remorse during his closing argument.
+On Tuesday, Roof, 22, expressed no remorse during his closing argument.
 He reiterated he had no choice but to kill nine people at the Emanuel African Methodist Episcopal Church in June 2015.

 “I felt like I had to do it, and I still do feel like I had to do it,” he said.